List of Status Quo members: Rossi, Lancaster, Coghlan and Parfitt (the "Frantic Four") (1970–1981, 2013–2014)

 In 1970, Lynes left the band.
 In his 2019 autobiography, Rossi states that Lynes had decided to get married; that they were "on [their] way to a gig in Aberdeen when he jumped ship somewhere around Stoke-on-Trent".
-The band would continue as a four-piece without a keyboardist (though they would later hire Andy Bown as an additional musician on keyboards from 1976).
+The band continued as a four-piece without a keyboardist (though they later hired Andy Bown as an additional musician on keyboards from 1976).

-The four-man lineup's first release was the single "In My Chair" in late 1970, which reached number 21 in the UK, with the first album from this lineup, Dog of Two Head, following in 1971.
-Ten more studio albums would follow, the last being 1981's Never Too Late.
+The four-man line-up's first release was the single "In My Chair" in late 1970, which reached number 21 in the UK, with the first album from this line-up, Dog of Two Head, following in 1971.
+Ten more studio albums followed, the last being 1981's Never Too Late.
 They also released a UK top-10 charting non-album single "The Wild Side of Life" in 1976, and a live album in 1977.
-This lineup is considered to be the band's "classic" lineup by many fans, having overseen the release of many of their early hits such as "Caroline", "Down Down", "Rockin' All Over The World" and "Whatever You Want".
-Due to its emphasis on hard rock as opposed to the psychedelic direction of the '60s and the pop rock records of the group's future, this lineup is often referred to as "The Frantic Four".
-They would often be joined on stage by road manager and songwriter Bob Young, who would play the harmonica, and was jokingly referred to as Status Quo's "unofficial fifth member".
+This line-up is considered to be the band's "classic" line-up by many fans, having overseen the release of many of their early hits such as "Caroline", "Down Down", "Rockin' All Over the World" and "Whatever You Want".
+Due to its emphasis on hard rock as opposed to the psychedelic direction of the '60s and the pop rock records of the group's future, this line-up is often referred to as the Frantic Four.
+They were often joined on stage by road manager and songwriter Bob Young, who played the harmonica, and was jokingly referred to as Status Quo's "unofficial fifth member".

-32 years after it ended, the popularity of the "Frantic Four" lineup would see Rossi, Lancaster, Coghlan and Parfitt (as well as Young on harmonica) reuniting for a series of shows in 2013 and 14, running simultaneously with the present Quo lineup at the time.
+32 years after it ended, the popularity of the "Frantic Four" line-up saw Rossi, Lancaster, Coghlan and Parfitt (as well as Young on harmonica) reuniting for a series of shows in 2013 and 14, running simultaneously with the present Quo line-up at the time.